definitelyherb/Repackinator/README.md

 * **Compress**: will add .cci compression to the output. *Note: .cci is currently only supported while using Cerbios.*
 * **Trim Scrub**: will remove all unused data at the end of data partition. *Similar to XISO*
 * **Traverse Input Subdir's**: will look for files to process inside any additional directories within your selected input folder.
+* **Delete Original**: will delete original file after successful processing.
+* **Recursive Delete**: (Use at own risk) if Traverse Input Subdir's is also selected, and no other files exist in each folder, will delete up to and including the input folder

 ## Command Line Use
 * *Windows Only* ***Must run `Repackinator.exe -a=register` as admin to enable context menu use.
 Use `Repackinator.exe -a=unregister` as admin to remove context menu.***